wlee88/the-movie-db/README.md

 - Build with `npm run build`.

-## Time constraints

-- Testing of smaller components was omitted for time constraints.
-  Could also have expanded more.

 # Features

-- Progressive image loading - loads the image poster depending on the device screen size with image loading placeholder.
+- Progressive image loading - Shows an interim loading image and then loads an appropriate image poster of varying quality depending on the device screen size with image loading placeholder.
+Also loads images on scroll.
 - Fallback missing images for those photos without photos.
 - Behaviour subject store for keeping track of the user search time - this persists history when the user clicks a movie.
 - CI/CD pipeline for quick and easy deployment straight to S3.

+## Time constraints

+- Testing of smaller components was omitted for time constraints.
+  Could also have expanded more.

+## Room for improvement

+- Those fallback images and loading images are courtesy of [placeholder.com](placeholder.com).
+  They could have beeen refined much better for a better user experience.
+- API key is in the url could be done via a proxy server which has the key instead.
+No need for http interceptor and webpack Injection for key
+- Server side rendering - For better performance and SEO as static page, less load on client so better support on all mobiles / devices
+- Could've broken down components small for better reusability.
+- Enable Typescript incremental builds when this is supported - https://github.com/angular/angular-cli/issues/13941)

 ## Code scaffolding